jvde-github/AIS-catcher/README.md

 **Edge version** has recently added:
 - Map overlays will be stored as part of the settings, so wil automatically reopen when the browser is refreshed (separate storage for day and night mode)
 - Ship icon that unlocks the side table is now always visible.
-For narrow screens (<800px) the button will open the seperate tab with the ship list
+For narrow screens (<800px) the button will open the separate tab with the ship list
+- Pyssel blog post describes procedure to show offline mbtiles maps [here](https://pysselilivet.blogspot.com/2023/12/ais-receiver-and-dispatcher-best.html)

 **v0.55** is the latest version and introduces the following:
 - "Show all track" option and a new adjustable setting to dim the maps for greater visibility of the ship icons (see screenshot above for an example)